OpenVMS: Programming

 Among OpenVMS's notable features is the Common Language Environment, a strictly defined standard that specifies calling conventions for functions and routines, including use of stacks, registers, etc., independent of programming language.
 Because of this, it is possible to call a routine written in one language (for example, Fortran) from another (for example, COBOL), without needing to know the implementation details of the target language.
 OpenVMS itself is implemented in a variety of different languages and the common language environment and calling standard supports freely mixing these languages.
 DEC created a tool named the Structure Definition Language (SDL), which allowed data type definitions to be generated for different languages from a common definition.

+The set of languages available directly with the operating system is restricted to C, Fortran, Pascal, BASIC, C++, BLISS and COBOL.
+Freely available open source languages include Lua, PHP, Python, Scala and Java.

-Development Tools
+Development tools

 DEC provided a collection of software development tools in a layered product named DECset (originally named VAXset).
 This consisted of the following tools: